 India and the Global Fund

-From one of the largest recipients of multilateral development aid, India is gradually transitioning into the role of aid provider.
-Demonstrating firm leadership in global health, the Government of India hosted the Global Fund’s Sixth Replenishment Preparatory Meeting in February 2019 – the first time an implementing country hosted a Replenishment milestone.
+The Global Fund allocated US$500 million to India for the 2023-2025 allocation period for TB and HIV programs.
+India is gradually transitioning into the role of aid provider.
+Demonstrating its leadership in global health, the Government of India hosted the Global Fund’s Sixth Replenishment Preparatory Meeting in February 2019.